reeshuffled/reeshuffled.github.io/_posts/2023-07-13-Choosing-A-Delivery-Mechanism.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["IndieWeb/Meta-blogging"]
 title: "Choosing a Delivery Mechanism for New Blog Posts"
-categories: Writing
-tags: ["IndieWeb/Meta-blogging"]
-permalink: /writing/blog-post-notifications
+slug: blog-post-notifications
 description: "How can you distribute post notifications for a static site with no server-side code?"
 ---